llmcloud24/de.KCD-Summer-School-2024/Day_1/README.md

 - try to login at the de.NBI Cloud Berlin dashboard: https://denbi-cloud.bihealth.org

 ## 2. How to deploy an vm:

+>[!IMPORTANT]
+>We generally recommend that you generate your own key pair (`ssh-keygen` command can be used), and then upload the public key to the de.NBI cloud portal AND the OpenStack Dashboard.
+>With this method, you are also less likely to run into issues.
+If you don't know which one is the public or private key, just open them in a text editor.
+The private key will tell you it's a private key.

 - Create your pair of keys in the horizon dashboard: https://cloud.denbi.de/wiki/quickstart/#ssh-setup
 - Upload your public key in the de.NBI cloud portal: https://cloud.denbi.de/portal/webapp/#/userinfo
 - How to create your own vm: https://cloud.denbi.de/wiki/Compute_Center/Berlin/#deploy-your-vms